pawel-zielinski/recipe-app-api/README.md

         *setUp* just so you can assign a tag to that user.
 Then you can compare that that tag was not included in the response because it was not the authenticated user.
 Then you create a new tag object assigned to the *user2*.
-Then you create a new tag assigned to the authenticated user and save it in a *tag* variable for the assertion purposes.
+Then you create a new tag assigned to the user that you are authenticated with and save it in a *tag* variable for the assertion purposes.
 Then you create a response from the tags' URL.
 Next you check if the response's status code is HTTP 200 OK.
 It should because you authenticate as the authenticated user.
-Then Then you check if the length of the response's data is 1.
+Then you check if the length of the response's data is 1.
 It should because you want only authenticated users' tags.
 Finally you check if the response's data contains the tag that is the same as the tag that authenticated user has.

 11. Run test - `docker-compose run --rm app sh -c "python3 manage.py test && flake8`.
    Expect to fail.